domfarolino/algorithms/src/datastructures/binary_search_tree/README.md

 The internal `binary_search_tree<T>::iterator` class provides iterator functionality for our binary search tree implementation.
-It is a relatively simple class that acts as a thin layer of abstraction over a single node, and the root of the tree that the belongs in.
-The constructor (private) consumes these two members.
+It is a relatively simple class that acts as a thin layer of abstraction over a single node, and the root of the tree that the node belongs in.
+The class's constructor (private) consumes these two members.

+The iterator class implements `std::forward_iterator_tag` support, but see https://github.com/domfarolino/algorithms/issues/146 to track support of `std::bidirectional_iterator_tag`.

 The implementation is simple, but deficient in some ways.
-For example, if you have an iterator representing some node, and the root of that node's tree is deleted, the iterator is invalidated since it is holding a pointer to the deleted root.
+For example, if you have an iterator representing some node, and the root of that node's tree is deleted, the iterator is invalidated since it holds a pointer to the deleted root.
 This is not good, and could be avoided if the tree supported parent pointers, because the iterator class would no longer need to hold a root reference.

 TODO(domfarolino): Finish the documentation for this class's operations.